dave-007/csb/Deploy-Serverless-Containers-With-Azure-Cloud-Shell/Deploy-Serverless-Containers-With-Azure-Cloud-Shell.md

 ### Introduction

-Ok, alright, enough about Azure, .Net Core, docker, containers, serverless... my head is exploding!
+Ok, alright, enough about Azure, PowerShell, CLI, .Net Core, docker, containers, serverless... my head is exploding!
 Can someone just walk me through all of these things in a single step by step tutorial?

 #### NOTE FROM DAVE: This is an early draft for review by CloudSkills builders only, please don't share outside the group without discussing first.
 I think I have a lot to add to make this as clear as possible, including the following

+### TODO

 - A big picture overview diagram mapping out what we're doing here.
 - Glossary of terms with links for more details.
 - Consistency in naming things.
 - Smooth way to handle 'expired token' or other causes of lost Azure Cloud Shell session.
 - Decision whether to break into parts to make it more digestible
+- Create settings using `code mysettings.ps1`, paste and edit, so no code editor needed.
 - Move $tags up in tutorial
 - YOUR TESTING FOR TECHNICAL CORRECTNESS AND CLARITY
 - YOUR FEEDBACK, a pull request or Slack message.

+### Multi-Part Outline for this topic

+- Part 1 - Getting started, provision ACR
+  - Azure Cloud Shell login
+  - Bearings in Cloud Shell Azure
+  - Use Code Editor to build settings file
+    - Create settings using `code mysettings.ps1`, paste and edit, so no code editor needed.
+  - Deploy ACR via ARM Template
+- Part 2 - Build .Net Core Application, Dockerize and Push to ACR
+  - dotnet new..
+  - OR
+  - git clone
+  - Use Code Editor to build DOCKERFILE
+    - Get into details of docker commands
+      -
+  - az acr build
+- Part 3 - Deploy ACR/Repo/Image/Tag container to ACI
+  - Locate full path to image
+  - Build params hash
+  - Deploy to ACI
+  - Review debug, logs, web app
+  - Cleanup

 ### Terminology / Glossary